6.9.2025 - 17.2.2026

 Liisa-Irmelen Liwata is a Finnish-Congolese visual artist based in Helsinki, Finland.
 In her works, she uses sculpture and text to discuss the connections between the body, land and language.
 Having grown up at the crossroads of several cultures, Liwata is interested in exploring that point where existence overlaps.
 She works mostly with ceramics using a painterly technique, creating images on clay surfaces by pressing and sliding different coloured clays.
 The method is a combination of printmaking, collage work and finger painting.

-Liwata will graduate from the Finnish Academy of Fine Arts in 2024.
+Liwata has graduated from the Finnish Academy of Fine Arts in 2024.
 She has a BA degree from Aalto University School of Art, Design, and Architecture in 2019 with studies also at Design Academy Eindhoven in the Netherlands.
 Her latest group exhibitions include the MFA degree show “Kuvan Kevät” at the Finnish Academy of Fine Arts (2024), “Perceive sea, dunes, mountains in move” in 198 CAL Gallery, London (2023) and “Solar Noon” at Taattisten Tila (2023).

 Sarah Nakiito (Uganda) is visual artist based in Malmö, Sweden who works mainly with textiles and performance.
 Her work is intuitive, empathetic and mostly thematic with a focus on collaboration and the human condition and collaboration.